Current Research and Scholarly Interests

 Specific projects underway in our lab include:

-1. Role of beta receptors in regulation of mitochondrial structure and function, including processes of mitofusion, mitofission, autophagy and mitophagy.
+1. Alterations of mitochondrial structure and function, including processes of mitofusion, mitofission, autophagy and mitophagy, in normal physiology and disease.

-5. Using patient-derived iPSC-cardiomyocytes to understand the mechanisms of cardiomyopathies common in children and to solve the genotype-phenotype conundrum in hypertrophic cardiomyopathy.
+4. Using patient-derived iPSC-cardiomyocytes to understand the mechanisms of cardiomyopathies common in children and to solve the genotype-phenotype conundrum in hypertrophic cardiomyopathy.
+The role of altered metabolism and mitochondrial function in hypertrophic cardiomyopathy.

-We also are interested in clinical cardiac transplantation in children, specifically:
+We also are interested in clinical heart failure and cardiac transplantation in children, specifically:

 2. Development of biomarkers for the detection and monitoring of post-transplant lymphoproliferative disorder in pediatric transplant patients.